This article was originally published in July 2020, and was updated in December 2022.

 Notable names: Gaylord Perry, Robin Roberts, Jerry Koosman, Jim Kaat, Tom Gordon

-Notable names: Hank Aaron, Willie McCovey, Roy Oswalt, Paul Goldschmidt, Jake Peavy
+Notable names: Henry Aaron, Willie McCovey, Roy Oswalt, Paul Goldschmidt, Jake Peavy

 Aaron was the first and only player to wear No. 44 for the Atlanta Braves, carrying it over with the team from Milwaukee, and he was the first player to have his number retired by two teams when the Brewers did so in 1977.

 Notable names: Tom Seaver, Eddie Mathews, John Lackey, Darrell Evans, Pat Hentgen

 Seager is so synonymous with 41, the only number he wore for any of the four teams he played for, that in 2022, his hometown of Fresno, Calif., honored him by renaming part of Highway 41 the "Tom Seaver Memorial Highway."

 Notable names: Alex Rodriguez, Omar Vizquel, Dave Concepción, Lance Parrish, Manny Machado

 The unlucky 13, at least in the eyes of some players.
 It's not a coincidence that as we're in the midst of a glut of high 30s and mid 40s here, 13 stands out like a sore thumb.
 Vizquel, as well as fellow Venezuelan shortstop Ozzie Guillen, each claimed they wore 13 to honor Concepción, a nine time All-Star who was the shortstop on the Big Red Machine Cincinnati teams of the 70s.
 Machado had an entirely different reason: His favorite number was 3 growing up, and his favorite player was Chipper Jones, so his 3, plus Jones' 10 ...
 13.

 Notable names: Dave Stieb, Kenny Rogers, Keith Hernandez, Stephen Strasburg